 Governance.
 This criterion looks at the quality of the company’s leadership and management, as well as how it handles shareholder rights, executive pay, audits, and internal controls, among other considerations.
-Investors want an assurance that the company does not engage in illegal activities or condones conflicts of interest.
-Additionally, a company may be evaluated based on the comprehensiveness of their policies, whether these also address environmental and social concerns.
+Investors want the assurance that the company does not engage in illegal activities or condones conflicts of interest.
+Additionally, a company may be evaluated based on the comprehensiveness of their policies, and whether these also address environmental and social concerns.

 ESG and financial performance